yukseltron/bot-factory/readme.md

 ### What this is
 This web app is used for creating/managing the key-value pairings for a json.
-[See the site](https://bot-factory.netlify.app/)
+[Checkout the project page here](https://www.yooksel.com/#/virtual-assistance-bot)

 For this specific case, we are using it in generating keyword - responses for auto-generating a bot (NPC) to be used in VR simulations.